 - Basic Pizza + All the tips for getting it right the first time!

 Find out more about Nutritional Yeast benefits.

-⭐ If you try this recipe, let us know! 💬 Leave a comment, rate it, and don't forget to tag a photo #ourplantbasedworld on Instagram.
+⭐ If you try this recipe, let us know! 💬 Leave a comment, rate it, and don't forget to tag us @ourplantbasedworld on Instagram.
 Cheers!

 Vegan Arugula Pesto

-- Put all the ingredients on the food processor or you can also use a small blender.
+- Blend.
+Put all the ingredients on the food processor or you can also use a small blender.
 Blend for 2-3 minutes until smooth.

 - Adjust with water for fluidness or nutritional yeast for thickness.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist's advice.
 See our full Nutritional Disclosure here.

-Please note that some of the links here are affiliate links and I will earn a commission if you purchase through those links.
-I use all of the products listed and recommend them because they are companies that I have found helpful and trustworthy.
+Please note that some of the links here are affiliate links, and I will earn a commission if you purchase through those links.
+I recommend all of the products listed because they are companies I have found helpful and trustworthy.